DenisBiondic/DeviceCache.Containers/docs/cloud-prerequisites.md

 # Prerequisites for cloud cluster deployment

-In case you will be also deploying a remote cluster with ACS (Create-Infrastructure.ps1 script without the -SkipCluster flag), you will need to setup some prerequisites for such deployment:
+In case you will be also deploying a remote cluster with ACS (Create-Infrastructure.ps1 script without the -SkipClusterInCloud flag), you will need to setup some prerequisites for such deployment:

 - Subscription admin service principal credentials (**you need to provide this**)
 - Public SSH key (**you need to provide this**)